 Several ways to improve your existing content strategy

-Make an effort to vary the types of media in your content strategy.
+Make an effort to vary the types of media in your enterprise content strategy.
 Each demographic consumes content differently, so keep your buyer personas in mind while you brainstorm.

 Even if your target audience is relatively the same demographic you should still mix things up.
 For example, some people are visual learners, some are auditory learners, and others prefer to read text.

-Consider using some of the following formats in your content strategy:
+To mix things up, use some of the following formats in your content strategy:

 For example, if you need to target multiple verticals, create a base piece of content that you can customize for each vertical.
 From there, you can shape it into everything from infographics to videos, podcasts, blog posts, social content, presentations, etc.